norech/epitech.js/README.md

 });
 ```

+## Safety concerns

+Old versions of epitech.js did not have any security measures built-in.
+It is therefore recommended to use more recent versions (`v0.1.7+`).

+Since `v0.2.0`, epitech.js performs an autologin link validation.
+Previous versions of epitech.js did not perform this check, and could lead to security issues.

+Since `v0.2.0`, epitech.js provides an `indirect` authentication strategy to avoid leaking your autologin link.
+This strategy performs an authentication request separately from your requests.
+As of this release, it is the default strategy.
+Previous versions used a `direct` strategy, which was insecure.

+## Documentation

 ### Raw classes (bindings)

 Here is a table matching each method of the raw classes and the corresponding endpoint: